dortegas/Election_Analysis/README.md

 # Election Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+We worked together with Tom on the auditory and analysis of elections results for the US Congressional precinct in Colorado.
+Tom is an employee of the Colorado Board of Elections.
+Our tasks were following to complete the analysis:

 1. Calculate the total numbers of votes cast.
+2. The voter turnout for each county.
+3. The percentage of votes from each county out of the total count.
+4. The county with the highest turnout.
-2. Get a complete list of candidates who received votes.
+5. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+6. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+7. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+8. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.9.7, Visual Studio Code 1.61.0

-## Summary
+## Election-Audit Results
 The analysis of the election show that:
 - There were X votes cast in the election.
 - The candidates were: